 At Starflow, we are creating a safe place for creators to connect with their fans.
 We want to build a community where everyone feels welcome and free to share their ideas and content.
 This means that there might be times you disagree with someone or even feel insulted by someone’s opinions.
 That can happen, we can have constructive disagreements.
 However, if you ever feel like you are being bullied or harassed, we want to make sure that you have the tools to protect yourself.

 First things first, you can visit our community guidelines to learn more about our philosophy.
 As you can see we are inclusive group of people but there is no room for bullying, hate speech or threats of violence on Starflow.

-If you ever need to contact us because someone has violated our guidelines, make sure you collect as much evidence as possible and file a report.
+If you ever need to contact us because someone has violated our guidelines, make sure you collect as much evidence as possible and send an email to email@example.com.
 We will need documentation in order to make an informed decision.
 This can come in the form of screenshots, links or any other types of proof you might have.
 If you want us to look into videos, make sure to add a timestamp or part of the transcript.
 The Trust and Safety team takes every report seriously, but we might not be able to take action on your report if you don’t provide a timestamp.

 If we can confirm that there is a breach of our guidelines, we will contact the creator and take appropriate action, but we won’t normally share details with the reporter.
 That said, even if our decision will not be shared with you, filling the report form is the best way for you to help us keep our community safe.

 Other than contacting us, there are a few things that you can do if you feel that you are being harassed, bullied or the victim of hate speech online.
 This advice is true for all social media.